 Summer is sadly coming to an end.
 While your summer PPC focus was probably prepping for Google Enhanced Campaigns, your fall focus should be on organizing your PPC campaign structure.
-And that’s just what Kevin Rivera from our PPC team wants to help you with!
+And that’s just what I want to help you with!

-Below, Kevin goes in-depth on how you can organize your PPC campaigns so they perform better. *Warning* – like Dana’s from last week, this post is Intermediate level.
+Below, I’ll explain how you can organize your PPC campaigns so they perform better. *Warning* – like Dana’s from last week, this post is Intermediate level.

 Whether you have been managing the same campaign for years or have taken over new management, it is likely that you will come across the frustration that is PPC campaign structure.
 Over time, ad groups are added, keywords are blocked, bids are adjusted, and that cohesive, well-laid-out plan has gone out the window.

 De-cluttering your PPC campaigns not only makes portfolio management easier and less confusing, but also improves your campaign’s performance as well.
 For example, your bidding strategy could be causing high CPC broad-matched keywords to swallow up traffic that you would have rather sent to exact or advanced broad matched keywords that have more relevant ad copy.
 Without a well-thought-out campaign structure, this could go undetected and lead to a lower quality score and conversion rate on top search terms.

 There are many ways to go about re-structuring (or building!) a well-thought-out PPC lead generation campaign, and each industry certainly has its best practices.
 Here are some methods that I have found useful in the B2B landscape.

 Having hundreds of ad groups in a campaign, each with just one or two keywords may seem like the best way to deliver relevant ad copy to your audience.
 But in reality, getting so specific could be a waste of time.